Skip to content

 Local Nature Recovery Strategy

-The Local Nature Recovery Strategy (LNRS) for Derbyshire will be specific to the county of Derbyshire and the city of Derby and will set out priorities and proposals to help nature to thrive and provide wider environmental benefits in the future.
-It is being formed and will be delivered in partnership with a range of organisations as well as local people.
+The Local Nature Recovery Strategy (LNRS) for Derbyshire is specific to the county of Derbyshire and the city of Derby, and sets out priorities and proposals to help nature to thrive and provide wider environmental benefits in the future.
+It is delivered in partnership with a range of organisations as well as local people.

 Strategy Development

-Work is underway to develop the strategy.
-A series of stakeholder engagement events was held over Summer and Autumn 2024 to gather views and knowledge from as many people as possible.
-Findings from this engagement, as well as from the public consultation activities in February and March 2025, are being used to develop the final version of the strategy.
+A series of stakeholder engagement events were held over Summer and Autumn 2024 to gather views and knowledge from as many people as possible.
+Findings from this engagement, as well as from the public consultation activities in February and March 2025, were used to develop the final version of the strategy.

 Learn more